 One of the most commonly used faux silks, viscose is a type of Rayon (also known as “Art Silk”).
 It is considered semi-synthetic because of the use of natural cellulose - wood pulp – in its production process.
 Interestingly, the newly popular “bamboo silk” is a type of viscose made from bamboo instead of wood pulp – so bamboo silk is also known as bamboo viscose.

 The silky, cool, breathable fiber is a natural replacement for real silk because of its affordability and performance.
 Regularly vacuum (always raise the beater bar) and blot spills quickly – do not rub – and you will enjoy the natural beauty of viscose for years to come.

 A synthetic polymer, used regularly in rug production.
 It is a strong, colorfast and mildew/moth resistant fiber.
 Polypropylene has good stain resistance and is easily cleanable.
 It is durable and affordable.
 It has become one of the go to materials for Indoor/Outdoor rugs because of its color retention and resistance to moisture.

 Leather & Hides

-Made from the left over fabric and thread of saris – Sari Silk is an absolute gem.
+Made from the left-over fabric and thread of saris, Sari Silk is an absolute gem.
 A sari is a four-to-nine yard length of cloth, traditionally made of silk, that women in India wrap around themselves as their garment.
-By re-spinning the pieces of brightly colored material – the final product is outstanding in its own right.
+By re-spinning the pieces of brightly colored material, the final product is outstanding in its own right.
 It comes mainly from India & Nepal and holds its color and vibrancy.
 The variegated yarns hide traffic patterns and they are easy to maintain.
-Soft but sturdy with a high sheen and normally rich, bright colors.
+Soft but sturdy with a high sheen with rich, bright colors.
 Like silk rugs, if made of pure sari silk, they are not meant to go in high traffic areas.
 However, when fortified with wool, they will wear very well.